centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 A host without either a host group or a host category will appear in both tables.

-Any changes to host classification will be appear the day after the change is made.
+Any changes to host classification will appear the day after the change is made.

 ![image](../assets/reporting/guide/available-reports/Hosts-not-classified.png)